Two mornings later Genio

 Several different tour companies operated by locals can be determined by their different trucks carting their group for the couple of days around from sight to sight.
 All busy, but all relaxed, all smiles and nobody in a real hurry.

-Eventually we walked back to the boat and we were treated with a colourful rainbow over one of the falls as we pulled up on the shore where we had started.
+the boat and we were treated with a colourful rainbow over one of the falls as

 The skies were cloudy but not threatening rain, still we had our raincoats on hand.
 The boat took us up the wide river for thirty minutes with one imposing flat top mountain in view as we passed the undulating landscape with low shrubs and not a lot of trees.
 Stopping at a small bank we had to walk for thirty minutes past a small village while the boat handlers took the craft up through the rapids ahead.
 For safety they didn’t take passengers up this part.

-We walked in a group past some small native huts and a school that was set on a rise with the backdrop of flat-top mountains that again attracted surreal cloud formations sitting atop like cotton wool.
+some small native huts and a school that was set on a rise with the backdrop of

 The light brown clay and sandy track took us through low shrubby land that was dry and as the sun emerged from behind the clouds it became hot.
 The river was to our right and ahead another imposing mountain raised it’s clouded head in the distance with the wide lake-like portion of the river coming into view in the foreground.